-GOES-16 Channel 2 (visible) Reflectance at 14:45Z Sep 10, 2020
+GOES-16 Channel 2 (visible) Reflectance at 19:45Z Sep 10, 2020

 Dry air and wind shear have taken their toll on Paulette.
 Much of the thunderstorms are on the northeastern side of the center.
-This has resulted in some weakening since yesterday, and Paulette will continue battling wind shear and dry air for a couple more days.
+This has resulted in some weakening since yesterday, and Paulette will continue battling wind shear and dry air for at least another 24-36 hours.